-Function is a database object in Sql Server.
-Basically it is a set of sql statements that accepts only input parameters, perform actions and return the result.
-Function can return only single value or a table.
-We can’t use function to Insert, Update, Delete records in the database table(s).
-For more about stored procedure and function refer the article Difference between Stored Procedure and Function
+Function is a database object in SQL Server.
+Basically, it is a set of SQL statements that accept only input parameters, perform actions and return the result.
+Function can return an only single value or a table.
+We can’t use a function to Insert, Update, Delete records in the database table(s).
+For more about stored procedure and function refer to the article Difference between Stored Procedure and Function

 Types of Function

 These functions are defined by SQL Server for a different purpose.
 We have two types of system defined function in SQL Server